decentralized-identity/trustdidweb-v03/spec/specification.md

      effect after the entry has been published.
 For example, rotating the keys authorized to update a DID or changing the [[ref: witnesses]] for a DID take effect only *after* the entry in which they are defined has been published.
-3. Generate a preliminary [[ref: DID log entry]] JSON object containing the following JSON items:
+3. Generate a preliminary [[ref: DID log entry]] JSON object containing the following properties:
    1. The value of `versionId` **MUST** be the value of `versionId` from the *previous* [[ref: DID log entry]].
    2. The `versionTime` value **MUST** be a string that is an [[ref: ISO8601]] format timestamp.
 The time **MUST** be greater than the time of the